A B C D E F G H I J K L M N O P Q R S T U V W Y

 CMM (Coordinate Measuring Machine): a device for measuring the geometrical characteristics of an object that may either be manually controlled or via a computer.
 Measurements are defined by a probe attached to the third moving axis of the machine.

-Cobalt: An element used in combination with chromium and tungsten, to form alloys for use in aerospace applications, gas turbines and some stainless steels.
+Cobalt: An element used in combination with chromium and tungsten, to form alloys for use in aerospace applications, gas turbines, and some stainless steel.